Attention! Changes to the aptitude assessment procedure for applications for the 2026/27 winter semester

-website on the Master's degree program Biomedical Engineering and Medical Physics.
+The aptitude assessment procedure for the Master’s program in Biomedical Engineering and Medical Physics has been revised.

 Tuition Fees for International Students